Zakarik/token-action-hud-mm3/README.md

 ## Installation

-It can be installed by searching in Foundry's module installer, or by directly entering the following URL:
+It can be installed by searching in Foundry's module installer (Currently awaiting validation), or by directly entering the following URL:

 https://raw.githubusercontent.com/Zakarik/token-action-hud-mm3/master/module.json